eristoddle/WSO2-Docker-Compose/README.md

 I found this library that will convert between various container configurations: https://github.com/micahhausler/container-transform

-I used it to convert the `docker-compose.yml` file to the `dev-aws-ecs-task-definition.json` file by running the following command (without installing anything):
+I used it to convert the `docker-compose.yml` file to the `dev-aws-ecs-task-definition.json` file by running the following command (using Docker, without installing anything, because it requires Python 3 if installed locally):
 ```
-cat docker-compose.yml | docker run --rm -i micahhausler/container-transform
+cat docker-compose-rancher-dev.yml | docker run --rm -i micahhausler/container-transform
 ```

+Notice I used the Rancher configuration file, because it uses configuration files from the confdata volume.
+I then had to modify the result:
+- I removed the Rancher specific tags
+- I set the `essential` parameter of the confdata container to false because it comes up, creates it's volumes and then stops.

 The aws task definition spec does have other parameters which aren't in the docker-compose file and are optional.
-You also have to double check that the volumes from the confdata image jive with the volumes the other images will use.
+SEE: http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html